railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_pricing.rst

 .. tip:: Don't confuse the different price specifications

    Don't confuse the sale price with the base price of the product.
-   In Open ERP's basic configuration the sale price is the list price set on the product form but a customer can be given a different sale price depending on the conditions.
+   In OpenERP's basic configuration the sale price is the list price set on the product form but a customer can be given a different sale price depending on the conditions.

 It's the same for purchase price and standard cost.
 Purchase price is your suppliers' selling price,